stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ## Tracking Telemetry

-The `TelemetryClient` class provides a set of `Track` methods.
+The `TelemetryClient` class provides a set of `TelemetryClient.Track*` methods.
-The purpose of these methods is to simplify adding telemetry to the `TelemetryClient` storage.
-The major point of `Track` methods is to associate telemetry items with the distributed operation that is currently tracked by `TelemetryClient`.
+The major point of these methods is to associate telemetry items with the distributed operation that is currently tracked by `TelemetryClient`.
 For most cases, Track methods will call `DateTime.UtcNow` to get the current timestamp for the telemetry item.

 ```csharp